-Starting architecture school can be a daunting prospect and none more so than also leaving home for the first time, to live on a campus, in a brand new city, with a bunch of complete strangers …it can be stressful
+Starting architecture school can be a daunting prospect and none more so than also leaving home for the first time, to live on a campus …in a brand new city …with a bunch of complete strangers …it can be get very (temporarily) stressful!

-But as there’s no sign of that happening, here we want to share our experiences and offer advice to new and prospective architecture students that are just starting or at least thinking about embarking on the journey to become an architect.
+But as there’s no sign of that happening, here we want to share our experiences and offer advice to prospective and new architecture students that are just starting or at least thinking about embarking on the journey to become an architect.

-Which for those who are unsure, may find our post on “is architecture worth it” useful in helping with that decision.
+Which for those who are unsure if architecture is the right career path, then our article on “is architecture worth it” should be useful in helping with that decision.

 In this post we will cover:

 - The things you need to know before starting.

 - Tips for getting into architecture school.

 - How to prepare for architecture school.